 WooCommerce sends emails automatically when an order moves from one status to another.
 But if the emails aren’t set up correctly, you and your customer might not receive them.

-So the first thing we want to check is that we have the right emails set up and they haven’t been deactivated.
+So to fix WooCommerce auto email errors, the first thing we want to check is that we have the right emails set up and they haven’t been deactivated.

-To start, open up the WordPress dashboard.
-In the left-hand navigation, go to WooCommerce » Settings.
+When you encounter issues with WooCommerce emails, open up your WordPress dashboard.
+Then from the left-hand navigation, go to WooCommerce » Settings.

 Look to the tabs across the screen and click the Emails tab.